yashwantGowla/awesome-android/README.md

 - [Snikket](https://snikket.org/) - Easy-to-use federated messaging+calls app based on open standards (XMPP) and open-source self-hostable server.
 No phone number required.
 - [Syphon](https://f-droid.org/en/packages/org.tether.tether/) - A privacy centric matrix client.
 - [Telegram-FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS) - Telegram is a messaging app with a focus on speed and security.
 It is simple and free.
 Note that this FOSS version isn't official, official version can be found on Playstore but that version uses non-free dependencies.
 Also, the server of Telegram is closed-source [for now](https://telegram.org/faq#q-why-not-open-source-everything).
+- [Threema](https://threema.ch/en/) - The messenger that puts security and privacy first.
+Pay once, chat forever.
+No collection of user data.
+Open Source.
 - [Yaxim](https://yaxim.org/) - Yet another XMPP instant messenger.

 ### Social Media